JasperBoom/genomescan/HPC.md

 genomescan when performing variant calling or other analysis steps.
 The bed file describes the agilent capture kits.

-The 50bp flank files extend the regions by 50 basepairs.
+The 50bp flank files extend the regions by 50 basepairs on both sides.
 S31285117 is used for agilent sureselect human all exon v7 on hg19.

 ## clinvar
 This folder contains the downloads from the ClinVar database.
-These were the full vcf file, both grch37 and grch38 and the xml version.
+These are the full vcf files, both grch37 and grch38 and the xml version.
 https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh37/
 https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh37/
 https://ftp.ncbi.nlm.nih.gov/pub/clinvar/xml/